-Scratch and Display one day parking permits are available for University divisions, units, colleges and schools to purchase.
+Scratch and Display one day parking permits are available for University divisions, units and schools to purchase.
 Requests must be submitted online by completing the Scratch and Display Parking Permit Order Form.

 Payment of Scratch and Display one day parking permits can only be made by journal transfer, which is processed by University Parking at the end of each month.

 A Scratch and Display one day permit lets you park in yellow bays at all campuses.
 The exception to this is Parramatta South campus where a Scratch and Display one day permit lets you park in a blue bay.